IsmailALLA2/flutter_image_cropper/README.md

 ## Key Implementation Details

-### Native Camera Interface
+### Option 1: Native Camera Interface

+- Built-in Android camera UI using CameraX API
-- Features a circular capture button in the center for taking photos
+- Features a circular capture button in the center
 - Includes flash toggle (on/off) button in the top-right corner
+- Automatically sends captured photos to the cropper
+- Single method call: `FlutterImageCropper.takePictureAndCrop()`

+### Option 2: Flutter Camera

+- Uses Flutter's image_picker package with camera source
-- Uses Android's CameraX API for a modern, reliable camera experience
+- Uses the system camera UI
+- Requires two steps: capture with image_picker, then send to cropper
+- More flexibility but less integrated experience

+### Option 3: Gallery Picker

+- Uses Flutter's image_picker package with gallery source
+- Allows selecting existing images for cropping
+- Perfect for when you already have images you want to crop

-### Cropper Interface
+### SmartCropper Integration

+This plugin uses [SmartCropper](https://github.com/pqpo/SmartCropper) v2.1.3 by pqpo, which provides:

+- Intelligent edge detection for documents
-- Automatic detection of document edges (using SmartCropper)
+- Automatic corner detection
-- Manual adjustment of crop handles
+- Manual adjustment of crop points
-- Rotate button to correct image orientation
+- High-quality image processing
-- Preview mode to review the crop before saving
-- Text-based buttons for easy readability

 ### Permissions Handling